John Thompson, first Seahawks GM, dies at 95

 A Seattle Times story at the time noted that Patera flew to Seattle for an interview on Jan.
 2 and stayed that night at Thompson’s house on Mercer Island before signing his contract the next day.

-Thompson later told Sports Illustrated that he first talked to Patera on the nights before and after Minnesota’s famed playoff loss to Dallas on Dec.
+Thompson later told Sports Illustrated that he first talked to Patera the nights before and after Minnesota’s famed playoff loss to Dallas on Dec.
 28, 1975, on Roger Staubach’s Hail Mary pass to Drew Pearson in the final seconds.

 “As impressed as I was with Jack the night before the game,” Thompson told SI.
 “I was more impressed by the way he took that defeat.
 Jack probably wanted to tear his hair out, but I admired his cool.
 I felt we had to have a man who was patient and could accept defeat.
 Of course, I don’t want him to accept defeat so graciously that he’ll never be a winner.”

-Note: Correction: An earlier version of this story stated that John Thompson graduated from the University of Washington.
-He attended classes at UW but left before completing his degree.